Welcome to the Lucid Dreaming FAQ. This page answers all the frequently asked questions about lucid dreaming, plus some specific reader questions.

 The short answer for 99% of people is no.

-You dream for around 100 minutes every night, broken down into multiple different dreams occurring in different phases of sleep.
-The average proficient lucid dreamer can expect to do it maybe 2-4 times a week, with each session lasting 10-40 minutes.
-Most people don't miss that sleep - even if it were deemed to be worthless (which it isn't).
-Indeed, a lucid dream can often leave you on a natural high for the rest of the day, which gives you more mental and physical energy.
+You dream for around 100 minutes every night in total, across multiple sleep cycles.
+A proficient lucid dreamer can expect to lucid dream 2-4 times a week, on average, with each session lasting 10-40 minutes.
+Even if this were considered "lost sleep" (which is a stretch) it isn't that much time at all.
+On the contrary, a lucid dream can leave you on a natural high for the rest of the day, which gives you more mental and physical energy.